philtr/deckofgains/README.md

 Welcome to **Deck of Gains**, the app that turns a deck of cards into your personal trainer.
 Forget spreadsheets and boring routines—this is where fitness meets chaos and card tables.
 Whether you’re here to spice up your workouts, dominate your fitness tribe, or just prove how rugged you are, **Deck of Gains** has you covered.

+**NOTE:** Almost everything you see here is AI-generated.
+I make no guarantees of code quality or correctness!

 ## What It Does 🎲
 1. Draw cards from a virtual deck.
 2. Each card assigns an exercise and reps based on its suit and value: